grafana/agent/docs/sources/flow/reference/components/loki.process.md

 If the `source` is empty, then the stage uses attempts to parse the log line itself.

-Given the following log line and regex stage, the extracted values are:
+Given the following log line and regex stage, the extracted values are shown
+below:

 ```
 2019-01-01T01:00:00.000000001Z stderr P i'm a log message!

 stage {
   regex {
     expression = "^(?s)(?P<time>\\S+?) (?P<stream>stdout|stderr) (?P<flags>\\S+?) (?P<content>.*)$"